iotaledger/wiki-legacy/hackathon-guide.md

 ### Sending data

 When sending data via IOTA, you currently only have two options: as part of the `message` field, where you have unlimited space but have no search functionality, or as part of the `tag` field, where you only have 27 trytes of space.

+In order to convert data (e.g. a JSON object) into trytes and vice versa, you can simply use the `utils.toTrytes`, and then the `utils.fromTrytes` functions.
+It should be noted that these functions currently **only work with ASCII**.
+If you want to read data from the signatureFragment then (i.e. data sent via the `message` field), all you have to do is remove the extra 9's that were padded when making a transaction.